 However, without the ability to closely and continuously monitor the management of the school from the UK, it became increasingly difficult to ensure the quality of the student’s education, attendance and upkeep.

-In 2019 we began talks with the Felix Foundation Baltistan, a locally based non-profit organisation working for the development of the people of the Hushe Valley.
-The Felix Foundation supports and manages schools in the valley, catering for approximately 1500 students from infants to secondary school.
+In 2019 we began talks with the Felix Foundation Baltistan, a locally based non-profit organisation working for education and development of the people of the Hushe Valley.

-With its progressive strategies for education in the valley, the Wild Frontiers Foundation’s board of trustees made the decision to transfer the management of the school to the Felix Foundation.
+With success in running other schools in the valley, the Wild Frontiers Foundation’s board of trustees made the decision to transfer the management of the school to the Felix Foundation.

-With the blessing of the community, the school management was officially transferred in February 2020, making The Wild Frontiers Foundation sponsored school the tenth in the cluster being run by the Felix Foundation.
+With the blessing of the community, the school management was officially transferred in February 2020.

 As guardians of the school, the Wild Frontiers Foundation has committed to funding the school until 2025.
-This funding will pay teachers’ wages, provide teaching aids, including white boards, science equipment and laptops, and contribute to general maintenance and upkeep.
+This funding will pay teachers’ wages, provide teaching aids and educational materials, along with general maintenance and upkeep.

-Together the Wild Frontiers Foundation and Felix Foundation Baltistan will help ensure the future education of the children of Baleygon and surrounding villages.
+Together the Wild Frontiers Foundation and Felix Foundation Baltistan will help ensure the future education of the children of Baleygon.

 Our clients travelling his region of Northern Pakistan, have the opportunity to visit the school to meet the students and teachers.

 See and hear more from Wild Frontiers founder, Jonny Bealby, in the following video during his visit the school in June 2022.